Convoy takes remains of fallen Arizona firefighters home

 "Knowing that they risked their lives and paid the ultimate sacrifice, it's an honor for us to be here and know that we are with them ... they will not be alone," Captain Larry Nunez of the Phoenix Fire Department told Reuters outside the medical examiner's office.

-Hundreds of residents, braving the 104-degree (40 Celsius) heat, stood at curbside as the hearses passed by, each bearing the name of a firefighter who lost his life.
+Hundreds of residents, some sheltering beneath parasols in the 104-degree (40 Celsius) heat, stood solemnly at curbside as the procession of hearses passed by, each bearing the name of a firefighter who lost his life.

 "They gave up their lives to save other lives," said onlooker Richard Galaviz, his voice unsteady with emotion.
 "The least I can do is come here and pay my respects so that they can go back home and get rest."

-The cortege passed through Yarnell, the tiny scrub- and chaparral-ringed town the firemen lost their lives trying to protect, before heading on to their hometown of Prescott, where crowds filled the sidewalks.
+The route taken by the cortege was set to pass through Yarnell, the tiny scrub- and chaparral-ringed town the firemen lost their lives trying to protect, before heading on to their hometown of Prescott.

-The convoy's final destination was the Yavapai County Medical Examiner's office in Prescott Valley, 10 miles east of Prescott.
+The convoy's final destination is the Yavapai County Medical Examiner's office in Prescott Valley, 10 miles east of Prescott.

 The lightning-sparked blaze has blackened some 8,400 acres of rugged, brush-covered hillsides and ravines since it erupted on June 28.
 The fire was reported 90 percent contained on Sunday.